Sunday, May 29, 2016

 Parry slips back into his catatonic state after he walks past the restaurant where his wife was murdered and has a horrible flashback.
 Jack thinks the only thing that will snap him out of this will be to retrieve the Holy Grail that Parry has been obsessed over.

 It is a very odd, quirky movie, but of all the (few) Terry Gilliam movies I've seen, I would say it's my favorite movie of his, but like I said, I haven't seen that many movies he's directed because the movies he makes aren't really my taste.
-Since Mercedes Ruehl won the Best Supporting Actress Oscar for this, I wanted to watch this for my ten movie review of 1991.
+Since Mercedes Ruehl won the Best Supporting Actress Oscar for this, I wanted to watch this for my ten movie reviews of 1991.
 Speaking of which, we're almost to the end!
 So far, I've reviewed:

 1. Hook